An inspiring path, a unique experience

 “The network of professionals available to us students in order to mentor and guide us in our work was excellent.
 I felt supported throughout my course, even when there were inherent difficulties in relation to my research.”

-Valérie Guilmain (Master’s in research practice and public policy, 2010)
+Valérie Guilmain (Master’s degree in research practices and public policy, 2010)

 “The INRS stands out from the big universities because students can easily work with professors who are accessible and have a large network in several sectors.”